campbell17/helveticampbell/app/writing/essays/changing-the-oil.md

 title: "Changing the Oil"
 date: '2023-01-10'
 homepage: true
-tags: ["Parenting", "Self Reflection", "Autonomy"]
+tags: ["Archive", Parenting", "Self Reflection", "Autonomy"]
 ---

 It's the other night, just before dinner, and I'm laid out.
 Looking up at a plastic shroud six inches from my face I'm pondering why I don't jack up the car higher.
 The oil filter is on too tight so I can't turn it by hand, and the steel cap I bought to loosen a too-tight oil filter fits too flush to get the ratchet stub in its hole, and too loosely if I put it on the ratchet prior to cupping it over the filter.
 This is like a cruel, sadistic game of whack-a-mole.
 It's unclear how the filter got screwed on so tightly in the first place, but now I'm playing chicken with the half-in ratchet nubbin.
 I'm desperately trying to apply rotational force to something that doesn't want to be removed while quaking in anticipation of the inevitable moment when the ratchet violently slips out of the cap and I obliterate my knuckles on the car's undersidey parts.